 - Other concerns specific to the details of the fire and church losses.
 Each church may deal with unique challenges, such as how to organize recovery within church by-laws or how to care for a displaced congregation.

 While there is a lot of pressure to make the right decisions after a fire, church policyholders don’t have to wait in confusion for resolution of their claims.
 By working closely with an experienced policyholder attorney, churches can more effectively resolve their fire insurance claims and take action to get back to providing space and services for their congregations.
-For more information about church insurance claims after a fire, or to get a free review of your claim concerns, reach out to our experienced legal team by phone today.
+For more information about church insurance claims after a fire, or to get a free review of your claim concerns, reach out to our experienced fire insurance claim lawyers by phone today.